How to ratify the 2001 Convention?

 The original of the written signed instruments of ratification, acceptance, approval or accession must be deposited with the Director-General of UNESCO to take legal effect.

-The Convention has entered into force on 2 January 2009 with respect to the twenty States that had deposited their instruments prior to 02 October 2008.
+The Convention entered into force on 2 January 2009 with respect to the twenty States that deposited their instruments prior to 02 October 2008.
 It enters into force for each other State or territory three months after the date on which that State or territory has deposited its instrument.

 The Convention contains regulations on three declarations, one possible reservation and one communication to be made.
 Declarations and communications already made can be consulted here.

 A declaration is a unilateral statement made by a State when joining the Convention whereby it gives a view on its interpretation of certain provisions, makes choices requested or gives necessary information.

 Article 9.2, Article 25.5, and Article 28 of the Convention contain express provisions regarding three declarations.
 While the first is mandatory, the second and third are optional.

 - Article 9 of the Convention concerns reporting and notification in the EEZ or and on the continental shelf.
 According to paragraph 1 (b) of this Article, States Parties require that when their nationals or a vessels flying their flag, discover or intend to engage in activities directed at underwater cultural heritage located in the EEZ or on the continental shelf of another State Party they have to send a report.
 The State Party of their origin has to make a choice, where their report should be sent to.
 One alternative is that it should be sent to the home State Party and the concerned coastal State Party, another alternative is that it should be sent only to the home State Party, which will than transmit this information to all other States Parties.
 To ensure continuity and previsibility, each State Party has to fix the alternative chosen via the declaration requested by Article 9.2 of the Convention.